csesoc/constitution/README.md

     3.5 Any member of the Executive shall have their position declared vacant if they:
-        3.5.1 Submit a signed resignation letter to all the other members of the Executive; or 3.5.2 Cease to be a full member of the society; or 3.5.3 Are removed from the Executive by a two thirds majority vote of the Executive that are not subject to vacancy proceedings, following an absence from any three (3) Executive Meetings without prior leave or following a failure to abide by the Society's Constitution.
+        3.5.1 Submit a signed resignation letter to all the other members of the Executive; or 3.5.2 Cease to be a full member of the society; or 3.5.3 Are removed from the Executive position after the following procedure:
+	    3.5.3.1.
+A motion is carried by a two thirds majority vote of the Executive that are not subject to vacancy proceedings to instigate impeachment proceedings; or
+	    3.5.3.2.
+The Executive is petitioned by fifteen (15) members to instigate impeachment proceedings;
+	    3.5.3.3.
+The members of the society are formally notified of the motion upon notice of an Extraordinary General Meeting under Section 4.2;
+	    3.5.3.4.
+The Executive  member concerned is notified of the motion and reasons for termination in writing at least five (5) academic days prior to the Extraordinary General Meeting;
+	    3.5.3.4.
+The Executive member concerned is given five (5) minutes to speak against the motion at the Extraordinary General Meeting;
+	    3.5.3.5.
+The motion is carried by the Extraordinary General Meeting.
-    3.6 Any vacancy on the society Executive must be filled by a candidate selected by the remaining Executive.
+    3.6.
+Any vacancy in the society Executive must be filled by following the election procedure under Section 8.
-        3.6.1 There must be a two thirds majority vote in favour of the selected candidate for the position.
+        3.6.1.
+If there is a tie for the vacant executive position, the current executive shall have a casting vote in the election.
-        3.6.2 The candidate must accept the offer of Executive position before they may fill the position.
+        3.6.2 The candidate must accept the offer of Executive position at an Extraordinary General Meeting before they may fill the position.
-        3.6.3 Any vacancy on the society Executive must be filled within ten (10) business days.
     3.7 Duties
         3.7.1 DUTIES OF THE CO-PRESIDENTS
            a) To chair all society General, Executive, Annual and Extraordinary General